zelbaz946/precourse1/README.md

 ## You Need To Know How To Use GitHub!

-It is important that you get familiar with github.
-We will provide you with all the challenges through github and you will be submitting your completed work to use through github.
-The way we use github is slightly different so make sure you read the ["GitHub.md"](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md) file to get yourself familiar with the processes.
+It is important that you get familiar with Github.
+We will provide you with all the challenges through Github and you will be submitting your completed work to use through Github.
+The way we use Github is slightly different so make sure you read the ["github.md"](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md) file to get yourself familiar with the processes.
 Some knowledge of the command line will be necessary.
-Also, github is very popular among well-known companies and knowing how to use it will undoubtedly be a great skill for you in the future. **YOU NEED TO FORK AND CLONE THIS REPO SO READ ["GitHub.md"](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md) CAREFULLY TO LEARN HOW!**
+Also, Github is very popular among well-known companies and knowing how to use it will undoubtedly be a great skill for you in the future. **YOU NEED TO FORK AND CLONE THIS REPO SO READ ["GitHub.md"](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md) CAREFULLY TO LEARN HOW!**

 ## Instructions For The Precourse Challenges: